aerocreate/testbench/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+// Official Docs

+Noob.js | Next.js Starter for static websites
+Description

+Built With: Next.js, Tailwind CSS

+Feature Stack

+- Structured Hierarchy

+How to Use

+npx create-next-app {project-name} --use-npm --example "https://github.com/ubercoolchicken/testbench"

+Demo

+FAQ

+- Montserrat and Open Sans are used as default, import preferred fonts to \_style-guides.scss
+- Email hello@aerocreate.com for any feature requests

+License

+Roadmap

+Contribution

+Author
+This Boilerplate is made with love by aerocreate.com